-It is a lot of student loan debt, but I don’t feel completely horrible about it, I did get 2 undergraduate degrees and a Finance MBA all for that amount.
+It is a lot of student loan debt, but I don’t feel completely horrible about it, I did earn 2 undergraduate degrees and a Finance MBA all for that amount.
 If I wouldn’t have earned scholarships or paid some of it, it would have easily been 3 or 4 times that amount.

 I’ve been talking a lot about my plan to payoff my student loans as fast as possible.
 Back in February of 2012, I started my action plan for them to be gone.
 For me, it’s almost to the point where I am obsessing a little too much about my student loan repayment plan.
 I am constantly trying to figure out my cash flow and budget to see if I can get there any more quickly.
 I’m really focused on my extra income efforts and it’s an obsession now.

 Now that I am done with graduate school (which I am extremely happy about being done with), I really need to start focusing and finally starting to aggressively pay back my student loans and start my student loan repayment.
 I’ve been paying down my student loans a little bit here and there but not enough where you can actually notice it.

 My goal is to have my student loans completely gone by April of 2013, or even possibly March of 2013.
 I know any sooner is most likely not possible since my plan is already pretty strict.
 Learning how to pay student loans faster is not easy though.
 Yes, you can read about how to pay student loans faster, but you really need to sit down and make an action plan.